 Conjunctivitis is the term used by doctors to describe inflammation of the conjunctiva.
 In ordinary terms, it is simply the most common cause of red or "pink" eye.

 The white of the eye (sclera) is covered by a thin, filmy membrane called the conjunctiva, which produces mucous to coat and lubricate the surface of the eye.
 It normally has fine blood vessels within it, which can be seen on close inspection.
 When the conjunctiva becomes irritated or inflamed, the blood vessels that supply it enlarge and become much more prominent, and the eye turns red.
-A discharge of water, mucous, or pus may be present as the body fights the infection or inflammation.

 Many different source of eye irritation can cause conjunctivitis.

-Infectious causes of conjunctivitis include bacteria and viruses.
+Infectious causes include bacteria and viruses.
 Bacterial infections, such as staphylococcus, or streptococcus, cause a red eye which is associated with considerable amounts of pus.
 If the amount of discharge from the eye is great, an acute infection is likely, and prompt consultation with an ophthalmologist is advisable.